-Faculty, staff, and students in the Institute for Critical Indigenous Studies/CIS and its affiliated programs (First Nations and Indigenous Studies/FNIS, First Nations and Endangered Languages/FNEL, and the Musqueam Language Program/MLP) recognize that universities and other research institutions have a long and ugly history of colonial extraction, abuse, and violence against Indigenous peoples.
+The Institute for Critical Indigenous Studies (CIS) which includes the Musqueam Language Program (MLP), First Nations and Indigenous Studies (FNIS), and First Nations and Endangered Languages (FNEL), recognize that universities and other research institutions have a long and troubling history of colonial extraction, abuse, and violence against Indigenous peoples.
 Our curriculum teaches students about that history and about ways that researchers can be in more ethical, respectful, and reciprocal relationship with Indigenous communities.

 In early October, after students have partnered with an organization and have developed a solid plan for the project and its deliverables, students begin a focused research ethics application, answering a series of questions about the scope of the project, its potential positive and negative impacts, and mitigation plans for reducing harm.
 This process takes a few weeks at minimum, and students work with one another (within the scope of confidentiality protocols) and with the Practicum instructional staff, as well as with their organization supervisor(s), to address any potential areas of concern throughout October and into November.

-In mid-November, completed applications are submitted to the CIS Ethics Review Committee, which includes faculty from FNIS and FNEL, representatives from the University-level ethics review board, a graduate student with experience in the research ethics process, and a community member.
+In mid-November, completed applications are submitted to the CIS Student Research Review Committee, which includes faculty from FNIS and FNEL, representatives from the University-level ethics review board, a graduate student with experience in the research ethics process, and a community member.
 The Committee examines each application in detail and responds with questions or concerns.
-Students must respond to each of the Committee queries (called provisos) and resubmit to the Ethics Committee Chair.
-Sometimes this process can take quite a bit of back and forth, but when the final provisons have been resolved and approved, the student can then use the research application plan as a guide for completing their project in a respectful and responsible way.
+Students must respond to each of the Committee queries (called provisos) and resubmit to the Committee Chair.
+Sometimes this process can take quite a bit of back and forth, and may involve consultations with partners to ensure that any suggested changes to the project design still align with the partner’s needs.
+When the final provisos have been resolved and approved, the student can then use the ethics application as a guide for completing their project in a respectful and responsible way.

-At any time, please feel free to contact Daniel Heath Justice, David Gaertner, or Practicum instructional staff at firstname.lastname@example.org with any questions you have about the process.
+At any time, please feel free to contact David Gaertner or Tanya Bob, Practicum instructional staff at firstname.lastname@example.org with any questions you have about the process.
 Our goal is for this to be a help, not a hindrance, and to ensure that our students provide the most careful and accountable research for your shared project together.